rackerlabs/support-how-to/content/rackspace-email/post-rackspace-email-mailbox-rename-client-configuration.md

 1. Launch **Mail**.
 If **Mail** is not in your dock, *Command (⌘) + Space Bar*.
 Then type **Mail** in the Spotlight search.
 Press enter to launch the **Mail** application.
 2. Within **Mail**, click **Mail** on the top left.
 Then select **Add Account**.
 3. In the pop-up window, select **Other Mail Account** and click **Continue**.
 4. Enter the following:

     - **Name:** Enter your first and last name
     - **Email Address:** Enter the renamed mailbox email address
     - **Password:** Your mailbox password
     - Click **Sign In**

 5. You will see an alert which says Unable to verify account name or password.
-Along with this alert, you will see more fields that require additional info

-    - Fill in the following details:
+Along with this alert, you will see more fields that require additional info.
+Fill in the following details:

         - **Email Address:** Enter the renamed mailbox email address
         - **User Name:** Enter the rename mailbox email address (even though it says automatic, fill it in as shown)